-- (1) The maximum height shall be three and one-half (31⁄2) feet within any required front setback area and six (6) feet within any rear or side setback area (through which no vehicular access is taken) adjoining a street, up to a maximum depth of twenty (20) feet. - (2) That portion of a building site where vehicular access rights have been dedicated to a public agency may have a six (6) feet high fence/wall. - (3) Fences located within a front setback shall not use chain-link fencing. - (4) Fences/walls for that the County required requires for sound attenuation which bordering freeways or major arterial highways may be six (6) feet high and as high as eight (8) feet if: - a.
+- (4) The maximum height shall be six (6) feet within any rear or side setback area (through which no vehicular access is taken) adjoining a street. - (5) That portion of a building site where vehicular access rights have been dedicated to a public agency may have a six (6) feet high fence/wall. - (6) Fences/walls for that the County required requires for sound attenuation which bordering freeways or major arterial highways may be six (6) feet high and as high as eight (8) feet if: - a.
 The freeway/major arterial is elevated two (2) feet or more above the building site elevation, or - b.
-The exterior side measurement of the wall is not more than six (6) feet in height. - (d) Setback areas not bordering streets. - The maximum height shall be six (6) feet within any required front, rear, or side setback area not adjoining a street. - (2) However, where the elevation of an adjoining building site to the side or rear is higher than the base of the fence or wall in the side or rear setback area, the height of the fence or wall may be measured from the elevation of the adjoining building site to the top of the fence or wall and However, in no case shall such a fence or wall exceed eight (8) feet from the base of the fence/wall to the top. - (d) Access intersection area: Notwithstanding "b" above, the maximum height shall be three and one-half (31⁄2) feet within five (5) feet of the point of intersection of: - (1) An ultimate street right-of-way line and an interior property line; - (2) An ultimate street right-of-way line and the edge of a driveway or vehicular accessway; - (3) An ultimate street right-of-way line and an alley right-of-way line; and - (4) The edge of a driveway or vehicular accessway and an alley right-of-way line.

-(e) Street intersection areas: Notwithstanding "b" above, the maximum height shall be three and one-half (31⁄2) feet within the triangular area formed by drawing a straight line between two (2) points located on, and fifteen (15) feet distant from, the point of intersection of two (2) ultimate street or highway right-of-way lines extended.
+The exterior side measurement of the wall is not more than six (6) feet in height. - (5) Where the elevation of the street is higher than the front setback area, the maximum height of a retaining wall shall be three and one-half (31⁄2) within any required front setback area and the exposed area of the retaining wall shall be a maximum of six (6) feet. - (c) Setback areas not bordering streets. - (1) The maximum height shall be six (6) feet within any required front, rear, or side setback area not adjoining a street. - (2) However, where the elevation of an adjoining building site to the side or rear is higher than the base of the fence or wall in the side or rear setback area, the height of the fence or wall may be measured from the elevation of the adjoining building site to the top of the fence or wall and However, in no case shall such a-fence or wall exceed eight (8) feet from the base of the fence/wall to the top. - (d) Access intersection area: Notwithstanding "b" above, the maximum height shall be three and one-half (31⁄2) feet within five (5) feet of the point of intersection of: - (1) An ultimate street right-of-way line and an interior property line; - (2) An ultimate street right-of-way line and the edge of a driveway or vehicular accessway; - (3) An ultimate street right-of-way line and an alley right-of-way line; and - (4) The edge of a driveway or vehicular accessway and an alley right-of-way line. - (e) Street intersection areas: Notwithstanding "b" above, the maximum height shall be three and one-half (31⁄2) feet within the triangular area formed by drawing a straight line between two (2) points located on, and fifteen (15) feet distant from, the point of intersection of two (2) ultimate street or highway right-of-way lines extended.

-FIGURE 7-9-TBD - ACCESS/STREET INTERSECTION AREAS
+FIGURE 7-9-64.2 - ACCESS/STREET INTERSECTION AREAS

-Modifications permitted: Exceptions and modifications to the fence and wall height provisions may be permitted subject to the approval of Site Development Permit by the Director for fences/walls eight (8) feet or less, or approval of a Use Permit for fences/walls greater than eight (8) feet by the Zoning Administrator per section 7-9-1507-9-111TBD.
-In addition to the findings required by section 7-9-1507-9-111TBD, the following findings shall also be made prior to the approval of a fence or wall height Use Permit application:
+(f) Modifications permitted: Exceptions and modifications to the fence and wall height provisions may be permitted subject to the approval of Site Development Permit by the Director for fences/walls eight (8) feet or less, or approval of a Use Permit for fences/walls greater than eight (8) feet by the Zoning Administrator per section 7-9-125.
+In addition to the findings required by section 7-9-125, the following findings shall also be made prior to the approval of a fence or wall height Use Permit application:

-- (1) The height and location of the fence or wall as proposed will shall not result in or create a traffic hazard. - (2) The location, size, design and other characteristics of the fence or wall will shall not create conditions or situations that may be objectionable, detrimental or incompatible with other permitted uses in the vicinity.
+- (1) The height and location of the fence or wall as proposed will not result in or create a traffic hazard. - (2) The location, size, design and other characteristics of the fence or wall will not create conditions or situations that may be objectionable, detrimental or incompatible with other permitted uses in the vicinity.

 Sec.
-7-9-65. - E1 "Estates District" 7-9-137.8 Elevated driveway on steep topography
+7-9-65. - E1 "Estates District" 7-9-137.8 Elevated driveway on steep topography.